Release Checklist¶

 Use scripts/release.py to prepare and publish MatchPatch releases.
 The script

-keeps the release path intentionally small: pass the new version, let it run the
+keeps the release path intentionally small: prepare the release, review the

-checks, then decide whether to publish the tag.
+generated notes, approve them, then publish the tag.

 MatchPatch releases are tag-driven.
 A pushed tag named v<version> starts